grizz-bot92/massage_optimization/README.md

 - [Installation](#installation)

 ## Data Collection
 - **Source**: Extracted appotinment records from PostgreSql database.
 - **Data Points**: Collected data on client demographics, appointment types, service durations, cost, and sceduling patterns.

 ## Data Cleaning and Preparation
 - Utilized Python with libraries like Pandas to preprocess the data:
   - Handled missing values and performed data type conversions.
   - Created new features such as day of the week and time of day for analysis
   - Created csv for standardizing hours worked for the years 2021-2024

-  ##
+## Data Analysis
+- Conducted exploratory data analysis to idnetify key trends:
+  - Analyzed appointment frequency by day and time to determine peak booking hours.
+  -